* This is the Professional Version. *

 Depersonalization symptoms include

 Patients feel like an outside observer of their life.
 Many patients also say they feel unreal or like a robot or automaton (having no control over what they do or say).
-They may feel emotionally and physically numb and have flattened affect; some describe themselves as the "walking dead."
+They may feel emotionally and physically numb or feel detached, with little emotion.
 Some patients cannot recognize or describe their emotions (alexithymia).
-They feel disconnected from their memories and are unable to remember them clearly.
+They often feel disconnected from their memories and are unable to remember them clearly.

 Derealization symptoms include